Qara Yuluk Uthman Beg: Name

-He was born Baha-ud-Din Osman and was later given the nickname Qara Iluk or Qara Yuluk meaning The Black Leech.
+He was born Baha-ud-Din Uthman and was later given the nickname Qara Iluk or Qara Yuluk meaning The Black Leech.
 However, John E. Woods argues that this interpretation is doubtful since "leech" in modern Turkish is sülük, not yülük, which means cleanshaven or smooth.

 Early life

-Uthman Beg was the son of Fakhr-ud-Din Qutlugh, likely by his Greek wife, Maria, sister of Alexios III of Trebizond.
+Uthman Beg was the son of Fakhr al-Din Qutlugh, likely by his Greek wife, Maria, sister of Alexios III of Trebizond, although this remains uncertain.
 He is estimated to have been born c.
 1356.
-According to Byzantine and Aq Qoyunlu sources, he later married his maternal cousin, a daughter of Alexios III and his consort Theodora Kantakouzene.
+According to Byzantine and Aq Qoyunlu sources, he had several wives, a wife named Saljuq, an unnamed niece of Rustam ibn Tarkhan, and a maternal cousin who was daughter of Alexios III of Trebizond and his consort Theodora Kantakouzene.

 He was afraid of the intentions of his brothers, Ahmed and Pir Ali when they joined Kadi Burhan al-Din of Sivas.
 He eventually killed his opponents and took over their territories in 1398 but retreated from Erzinjan on the arrival of the Ottomans under Süleyman Çelebi.

 Reign

 When Timur invaded the Caucasus and eastern Anatolia, the Aq Qoyunlu sided with him in support and fought alongside the Timurids against the Ottomans.
 For his services, Uthman Beg was given Diyarbakır in 1402.
 After this expedition, he tried to consolidate his dominance in Southeastern and Eastern Anatolia.
-In 1407, further increased his reputation by defeating Mamluks emirs.
+In 1407, further increased his reputation by defeating Mamluk emirs.
 However, he failed against Qara Yusuf, who conquered Azerbaijan by defeating Timur's grandson Abu Bakr.
 In 1412, he was defeated by Qara Yusuf near Ergani.
-When he was defeated by Qara Yusuf again in 1417, he made a peace agreement with Qara Yusuf, which lasted one year.
+When he was defeated by Qara Yusuf again in 1417, he made a peace agreement with him, which lasted one year.
 In 1418, he besieged and pillaged Mardin causing Qara Yusuf to march on him again.
 He was defeated and fled to Aleppo.
 Two years later, he besieged Erzincan and defeated Yakub, son of Qara Yusuf.
 In 1421, he tried to take Mardin again but was defeated by Qara Iskandar.
 He further expanded his territory by talking Urfa and Erzincan.
 He divided his land by giving Bayburt to his nephew Qutlu Beg, Tercan to his other nephew and Şebinkarahisar to his son Yaqub.
 He also took Harput from the Dulkadirids, which he gave to his son Ali Beg.
-In 1429, Mamluks plundered Urfa and its surrounding, and even captured one of Uthman's sons, Hâbil Beg, who died in Cairo in 1430.
+In 1429, Mamluks plundered Urfa and its surrounding, and even captured one of Uthman's sons, Hâbil Beg, who died in the capital Cairo in 1430.
 The same year Mamluk Sultan Barsbay marched on Amid, however Mamluks did not achieve a significant success.
 In 1432, he conquered Mardin.
 In 1434, upon Qara Iskandar's plunder of Shirvan, Khalilullah I asked help from Uthman Beg.
 He besieged and took Erzurum from the Qara Qoyunlu and gave the city to his son Sheikh Hasan.
 In August 1435, he was defeated by Qara Iskandar in the vicinity of Erzurum, and died soon after.